FRANCE – Provence-Alpes-Côte d’Azur (Nice, Marseille, Toulon), Languedoc-Roussillon (Montpellier, Perpignan)

 Intercontinental Carlton Cannes Hotel is a 343-room luxury hotel built in 1911, located at 58 La Croisette in Cannes on the French Riviera.
 The hotel building was built from 1909 to 1913 for Henry Ruhl, a Swiss hotelier.Part of the InterContinental chain, the Carlton is famous for hosting movie stars from around the world during the annual Film Festival.
 Famously, the hotel was a central location for the Alfred Hitchcock film To Catch a Thief starring Grace Kelly and Cary Grant.
 In 1970 it featured in the Peter Sellers/Goldie Hawn comedy There’s a Girl in My Soup

-In the summer of 1983 the hotel and its private beach featured prominently in the music video for the Elton John song I’m Still Standing.
+In the summer of 1983, the hotel and its private beach featured prominently in the music video for the Elton John song I’m Still Standing.
 (The video also appears in the 2019 film Rocketman.)
-During the shooting of the video the Carlton was the scene of a drunken party involving John and the band Duran Duran that has since become something of a legend at the hotel.
+During the shooting of the video, the Carlton was the scene of a drunken party involving John and the band Duran Duran which has since become something of a legend at the hotel.
 Significant damages to the rooms in John’s suite resulted.

 In April 2011, the prestigious hotel was sold by the investment bank Morgan Stanley to the Lebanese businessman Toufic Aboukhater, who owns several other InterContinental hotels.